hackappcom/ibrute/README.md

 Here is appleID password bruteforce pOc.
-It's oly p0c, so there is no
+It's only p0c, so there is no

 * MultiThreading feature
 * Save-State-On-Exception feature

 do it yourself